symfony/symfony-docs/cookbook/workflow/new_project_git.rst

 Vendors and Submodules
 ~~~~~~~~~~~~~~~~~~~~~~

-Instead of using the ``deps``, ``bin/vendors`` system for managing your vendor
+Instead of using the ``composer.json`` system for managing your vendor
 libraries, you may instead choose to use native `git submodules`_.
 There
-is nothing wrong with this approach, though the ``deps`` system is the official
+is nothing wrong with this approach, though the ``composer.json`` system
-way to solve this problem and git submodules can be difficult to work with
+is the official way to solve this problem and probably much easier to
-at times.
+deal with.
+Unlike git submodules, ``Composer`` is smart enough to calculate
+which libraries depend on which other libraries.

 Storing your Project on a Remote Server
 ---------------------------------------